cloudevents/spec/messagecatalog/spec.md

 - Description: Identifies the authority for this message definition.
 See [Section 4.1](#41-producer-authority-or-central-authority).
 - Constraints:
   - OPTIONAL.
+IMMUTABLE.
 If the attribute is absent or empty, its implied default value is the base URI of the API endpoint.
   - MUST be a valid URI.
   - For Message definitions imported from other catalogs in replication